theheking/intro-to-r/content/5_datavisualisation.md

 *   lines (`geom_line`, for time series, trend lines, etc)
 *   boxplot (`geom_boxplot`, for, well, boxplots!)
 *   barchart (`geom_bar` or `geom_col` depending on whether you table needs to be "counted" or is already counted)
+*   labels/text (`geom_text` to add annotations to your plots)

 However, really the number of plots is endless.
 This website shows a summary of the types:
 [<img width="869" height="550" alt="image" src="https://github.com/user-attachments/assets/f788e228-a252-4115-a829-f746536430ef" />](https://r-graph-gallery.com/)

 A plot **must have at least one geom**; there is no upper limit.
 You can add a geom to a plot using the + operator
 ```
-    ggplot(metadata) +
+    ggplot(data = metadata) +
       geom_point()
 ```

+For each geom, you need 2 essential arguments satisfied to create a plot:
+1. `data`
+2. `mapping` (aesthetics)

+> [!IMPORTANT]
+> While you don't strictly need to define `data = metadata` or `mapping = aes()`, it is highly recommended to explicitly define this for beginners.
+This will reduce chance of errors if you accidentally put things in the wrong order.
+While `geom_point(metadata, aes(x = x, y = y)` could work, you might run into trouble with the order of arguments if you're not careful, especially when you start creating complicated plots!

+Anything in ggplot() gets applied to all added geoms.
+So here, `data = metadata` is getting passed to `geom_point` already.

-Each type of geom usually has a **required set of aesthetics** to be set, and usually accepts only a subset of all aesthetics – refer to the geom help pages to see what mappings each geom accepts.
+Geoms usually need a **required set of aesthetics** to be set, and usually accepts only a subset of all aesthetics – refer to the geom help pages to see what mappings each geom accepts.

 Aesthetic mappings are set with the aes() function.
 Examples include:
 *   x (variable for the x axes)